What Is a Discovery Call in Sales?

 - Have solid product knowledge.

-Before you can help anyone else, you need to establish yourself as an expert in what you do.
+Before you can help anyone else, you need to establish yourself as an expert in your field.
 It starts with understanding the ins and outs of your products to see if they can be a compatible solution for your clients.

 - Prepare discovery call questions.

-Always have your questions ready before you initiate a call with your prospects.
-This will give you enough time to determine whether your queries are suitable for the client or not.
+Always have your questions ready before you initiate a call your prospects.
+This will give you enough time to determine whether your queries are suitable for the client.

 - Qualify the prospect.

 Since your resources are limited, they won’t always be compatible with your clients.
-To ensure that you can effectively help them with their issues, you must determine if they qualify for your services.
+To effectively help them with their issues, you must determine whether they qualify for your services.

 - Set a time and date convenient for both parties.